kzkg1216/aiai-github/README.md

 # I'm kzkg1216
-I have been working as an Android engineer in Japan for one year.
+I have been working as an Android engineer in Japan.

 ## Summary Cards